masterofobzene/UserScriptRepo/README.md

 -----------

-[NXBREW Search Button](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/NXBrew_Search_Button.user.js) Shows a new button to search for the game on NXBrew AGAIN! so you can use the Big N's catalog to browse for games.
-NXBREW is back after being hacked, this time with a real webpage.
+[NXBREW Search Button](https://github.com/masterofobzene/UserScriptRepo/raw/refs/heads/main/SFW/NXBrew_Search_Button.user.js) Shows a new button to search for the game on NXBrew so you can use the Big N's catalog to browse for games.

 <img width="200" alt="oLhCUqI3Gy" src="https://github.com/user-attachments/assets/ed470483-c521-4f80-bdfc-d360a20e91b1" />